 Each SCSI device that is connected to a SCSI controller must have a unique SCSI ID.
 This ID enables the SCSI controller to identify the device and ensure that different devices on the same SCSI channel do not attempt to transfer data simultaneously.
 SCSI devices that are connected to different SCSI channels can have duplicate SCSI IDs.
-Table 8 and Table 9 list the SCSI IDs for the hard disk drives and backplanes that are connected to one channel.
-In the typical configuration, the standard hard disk drives and backplane are connected to channel A, and the optional 3-Pack hard disk drives and backplane are connected to channel B. See "Working with the 3-Pack Ultra320 Hot-Swap Expansion option" on page 67 for instructions for installing the 3-Pack option, and "Installing internal drives" on page 71 for instructions about installing hard disk drives.
+Table 8 on page 112 and Table 9 on page 112 list the SCSI IDs for the hard disk drives and backplanes that are connected to one channel.
+In the typical configuration, the standard hard disk drives and backplane are connected to channel A, and the optional 3-Pack hard disk drives and backplane are connected to channel B. See "Working with the 3-Pack Ultra320 Hot-Swap Expansion option" on page 70 for instructions for installing the 3-Pack option, and "Installing internal drives" on page 74 for instructions about installing hard disk drives.